Back to Blog

 Pro Tip

-If managing your own device farm sounds complex, services like ShadowPhone handle all the infrastructure for you.
-We maintain a managed device farm with enterprise-grade reliability, so you can focus on growth strategies instead of hardware management.
+If managing your own device fleet sounds complex, ShadowPhone provides orchestration, automation workflows, and centralized controls so you can focus on growth strategies instead of manual operations.

 Having real devices is necessary but not sufficient.
 Your automation must behave like a human.
 This is where most operators fail.